Do Cell Phones Give You Cancer?

 In 2011 an Israeli research group reported a major increase in the incidence of parotid gland tumors over the last 30 years, with the steepest increase happening after 2001.
 Your parotid gland is a type of salivary gland found in the area of the cheek – close to where we place our cell phones when calling.
 The researchers found a four-fold increase in parotid gland cancers from 1970 to 2006, while rates of other salivary gland cancers remained stable.
 Source

-The World Health Organization has classified cell phone radiation as a class B carcinogen
+The World Health Organisation has classified cell phone radiation as a class B carcinogen

 “Dr Jonathan Samet (University of Southern California, USA), overall Chairman of the Working Group, indicated that “the evidence, while still accumulating, is strong enough to support a conclusion and the 2B classification.
 The conclusion means that there could be some risk, and therefore we need to keep a close watch for a link between cell phones and cancer risk.”